-The Scheme's portfolio may also cover a wider spectrum of issuers; as it straddles a wider range on the credit rating spectrum to generate a pickup in yield and seek returns that are higher than what a normal Liquid fund offers, the securities will be carefully chosen to adhere to the objective.
-The scheme invests primarily in short-term securities.
-Purchases of debt may be made either through initial public offer, private placement, through rights offerings, purchase on the floor of a recognised stock exchange or through negotiated deals on the secondary market.
+The scheme invests primarily in money market and debt securities with maturity of up to 91 days only.
+Purchases of security may be made either through initial public offer, private placement, through rights offerings, purchase on the floor of a recognised stock exchange or through negotiated deals on the secondary market.
 The scheme may invest in the non-publicly offered securities on the merits of the investment proposals.
 The Scheme does not aim to concentrate investments in any particular industry.
-The investment shall be made across industries, sector and Promoter group.
-The fund shall invest in the instruments rated as investment grade or above by a recognized rating agency.
-In case, the instruments are not rated, specific approval of the Board of Directors of the Investment Manager or a Committee constituted by the Board of Directors of Trustees shall be obtained.
-A major portion of the fund shall be invested in liquid money market investments.
-With this composition, the scheme shall be able to meet the normal repurchase/redemption requirement.
+The investment shall be made across industries, sector and promoter group.
+The fund shall invest in the instruments rated as investment grade or above by a recognised rating agency.
+In case, the instruments are not rated, specific approval of the Board of Directors of the Investment Manager or a committee constituted by the Board of Directors of Trustees shall be obtained.
 The focus of the Scheme would be to generate regular returns on the portfolio, while maintaining low risk profile.
-While, generally the investment policy will be 'Buy and hold' due to the low liquidity in the debt market, the Scheme may trade in case of necessity.
-In cases where the repurchase/ redemption requirements are large, the Scheme may sell a part of debt instruments.
 The scheme may also resort to temporary borrowing within the limits laid down by SEBI.

-The Investment Manager will keep in mind the Investment Objective of the respective Scheme and the applicable

-Regulations.
-Though every endeavour will be made to achieve the objective of the Scheme, the Investment Manager/Sponsors/Trustee do not guarantee that the investment objectives of the Scheme will be achieved.
-No guaranteed returns are being offered under the Scheme.
-Pending deployment of funds in terms of investment objectives of the Scheme, the funds may be invested in short-term deposits with Scheduled Commercial Banks and money market instruments.
+The Investment Manager will keep in mind the Investment Objective of the Scheme and the applicable Regulations.
+Though every endeavour will be made to achieve the objective of the Scheme, the Investment Manager/Sponsor /Trustee do not guarantee that the investment objectives of the Scheme will be achieved.
+No